sp1d3r/H1-policyscanner/README.md

 ## Code
 I wrote this quick enough, so there are many funny and not optimized places in the code.
 Feel free to modify project as you like.
+Tool works slowly in consistent mode (we do not want to harm HackerOne servers by multiple parallel requests)

 ## How to use
-In the first scan, tool will grab all existing policies and save the haches to the XML files.
+In the first scan, tool will grab all existing policies and save the info to the XML files.
 All next scans will show only changed policies.